 – Leo Tolstoy from War and Peace

 After writing War and Peace and Anna Karenina, Tolstoy underwent a change of religious and philosophical attitude.
-Influenced by Buddhism and Jesus Christ’s ‘Sermon on the Mount’ he developed a pacifist/anarchist philosophy; he became supportive of civil disobedience to improve the welfare of the oppressed.
+Influenced by Buddhism and Jesus Christ’s ‘Sermon on the Mount’ he developed a belief in spiritual renewal based on service to the poor and direct relationship with God.
 He noted his attitudes in ‘The Kingdom of Heaven is within you’ and ‘Confessions’.

 “The sole meaning of life is to serve humanity by contributing to the establishment of the kingdom of God, which can only be done by the recognition and profession of the truth by every man.”